Kaveri delta coal-bed methane project: Projects

 In July 2009, Ministry of Petroleum and Natural Gas, Government of India gave licence to Great Eastern Energy Corporation Limited to explore and extract coalbed methane for 667 square kilometers in the Mannarkudi block of Thiruvarur district, Tamil Nadu.
-Subsequently, the state government under Dravida Munnetra Kazhagam Signed MOU (Memorandum of Understanding) the firm towards research about the presence of methane particles on sighting industrial development in the locality.
-However on exploration, the company found the presence of methane particles and the company has a plan to drill 50 core production wells of 150-450 metre deep in the ground.
+Subsequently, the state government under Dravida Munnetra Kazhagam Signed a MOU (Memorandum of Understanding) granting the firm rights in researching the presence of methane particles and sighting industrial development in the locality.
+However on exploration, the company found the presence of methane particles, and the company has a plan to drill 50 core production wells of 150-450 metre deep in the ground.
 In September 2012, the Union Ministry for Environment and Forests (UMOEF) issued environmental clearance to the project.
 The farmers and environmentalists staged public protests against the permission for extraction.
 The state government under Anna Dravida Munnetra Kazhagam suspended the project in 2013.
 On 10 November 2016, the Union Minister of state for Petroleum and Natural Gas, Dharmendra Pradhan, said that the project has been withdrawn.

 In 2009, Oil and Natural Gas Corporation (ONGC) dug a well in Neduvasal, Pudukottai district to explore hydrocarbon in the region.
-As part of Government of India's Discovered small fields policy, a contract given to GEM laboratories private limited in December 2016 to extract hydrocarbon for 10 square kilometers in the village.
+As part of the Government of India's Discovered small fields policy, a contract given to GEM laboratories private limited in December 2016 to extract hydrocarbon for 10 square kilometers in the village.
 Opposition from the farmers stopped the project in May 2018.

 In October 2018, Petroleum minister Dharmendra Pradhan signed agreement with the Vedanta Limited and ONGC to extract hydrocarbon in Nagapattinam and Chidambaram respectively.
 The farmers in the region opposed the agreement and burnt an effigy of Pradhan.